joaosoft/sql-history/README.md

 ###### Pros:
 * We just need to define a trigger function
 ###### Cons:
-* It takes more time because we need to create the insert statement with the columns definied in the table in the correct order
+* It takes more time because we need to create the insert statement with the columns defined in the table in the correct order
 ###### Benchmark:
 ````
 goos: darwin